hmcts/ccd-docker/docs/IdamAlt.md

 In this case idam-sim is currently explicitly enabled.
 To disable it run:
  `./ccd disable idam-sim`

+You then need to enable `sidam` to replace it:
+`./ccd enable sidam`

 ### Scenario 2 - Running the default compose files
 ```bash
 ./ccd enable show